Amalan-ConStat/RS_OS_MROS_PR_TwoVar_Normal/Manual.md

 -   The project ***“Normal_Distribution”*** or
-    ***“RS_OS_MROS_PR_TwoVar_Normal”*** is developed for the purpose of conducting a simulation study such that estimated model parameters of the Poisson regression model can be compared through the obtained informative samples from the Big Data using optimal sub-sampling and model robust optimal sub-sampling methods.
+    ***“RS_OS_MROS_PR_TwoVar_Normal”*** is developed for the purpose of conducting a simulation study such that estimated model parameters of the poisson regression model can be compared through the obtained informative samples from the Big Data using optimal sub-sampling and model robust optimal sub-sampling methods.